subdgtl/Monoceros/README.md

 The grid tiles are graph nodes, also called Slots in WFC (and in Monoceros).
 Graph edges are implicitly derived from slot neighborhood: two Slots are connected by an edge, if they are adjacent to each other on the grid.
-Every Slot contains a list of Modules (conceptually geometry in case of Monoceros) that are allowed to reside in it.
+Every Slot contains a list of Modules that are allowed to reside in it.
+Conceptually, Modules could have any meaning that we assign to them, some usual meanings being that the Slots populated by them contain geometry, images, navigation meshes, or other high-level descriptions of a space.

 The algorithm is defined as follows:

 1. Initialize the world to a fully non-deterministic state, where every Slot allows every defined Module.